palkan/wasmify-rails/README.md

 This gem provides a variety of _adapters_ and plugins to make your Rails application Wasm-compatible:

+- `Kernel#on_wasm?`: a convenient predicate method to check if the code is running in the Wasm environment.

 - Active Record

   - `sqlite3_wasm` adapter: work with `sqlite3` Wasm just like with a regular SQLite database.